abbourne/abbourne.github.io/content/cyclingsafety/how_not_to_fall/index.md

 ## If You Really Can’t Unclip!

 So what if you _really_ can’t unclip?
 This just happened to me.
 I was fitting cleats onto a new pair of shoes, and I went for a ride to test my cleat position without tightening the cleats on the shoes!
 So twisting my foot just twisted the cleat against the shoe… it was impossible to unclip either foot!
-(OK that really was dumb!)
+(Yeah, that really was dumb!)

 * Don’t panic!
 You need your head clear to make some decisions.
 * Don’t stop!
 Ride as slow as possible.
 Look for a clear path you can ride.
 If you are at an intersection, make a right turn.
 Or maybe see if the road is clear enough to loop around.
 Just look for some space to keep moving slowly.
 * While you are moving, you can work on trying to unclip… Eventually you will probably succeed.
 * You can also look for something to lean against.
 Another rider, a signpost, a parked car.
 That will give you lots of time to work on getting a foot unclipped.

 In my case, there were cars coming that prevented my from turning into my driveway, so I kept riding slowly until the road was clear, then I turned around and rode back to my driveway.
 Next I found a wall to lean against so I could stop.
-Then I learned over and undid a shoe, so I could get my foot out and put it down.
+Then I leaned over and undid a shoe, so I could get my foot out and put it down.
 Phew!
 Then undo the other shoe so I could get off the bike.
 Now I could take my time to figure out how to get my shoes out of my pedals!